 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-DiskFixer, OneSafe PC Cleaner, BitSecure AV and Full System Care are a few examples of apps similar to Max Uninstaller.
-PUAs usually appear legitimate, with little to no difference from genuine software.
-However, their functions rarely work as promised and in most cases - they are utterly nonoperational.
-The only goal of all unwanted content is to generate revenue for its developers at user expense.
-Hence, it is not only worthless to users, but can also cause a variety of serious issues.
-PUAs operate by force-open untrustworthy/malicious pages, deliver intrusive advert campaigns, modify browsers and track private data.
+DiskFixer, OneSafe PC Cleaner, BitSecure AV and Full System Care are some examples of apps similar to Max Uninstaller.
+PUAs often seem legitimate, with little to no difference from genuine software, however, their functions rarely work as promised and are generally nonoperational.
+The only purpose of all unwanted programs/content is to generate revenue for the developers at users' expense.
+The software is useless and can cause serious issues.
+PUAs operate by force-opening untrusted/malicious web pages, delivering intrusive ad campaigns, modifying browsers and tracking private data.

 How did potentially unwanted applications install on my computer?

-Some PUAs (e.g. Max Uninstaller) have "official" promotional webpages, from which they can be downloaded.
-Such pages are frequently promoted by deceptive/scam sites.
-PUAs can be downloaded/installed together with other programs as well.
-"Bundling" is the term used to define this false marketing technique of pre-packing regular products with unwanted or malicious software.
-It is often possible to opt-out from bundled additions, however rushed download/installation processes (e.g. ignored term, used presets, skipped steps and sections, etc.) - increase the risk of unintentionally allowing unwanted content to infiltrate the system.
+Some PUAs (including Max Uninstaller) have "official" promotional web pages from which they can be downloaded.
+These pages are frequently promoted by other deceptive/scam sites.
+PUAs can also be downloaded/installed together with other programs.
+"Bundling" is the term used to define this deceptive marketing technique of pre-packing regular products with unwanted or malicious software.
+It is often possible to opt-out of bundled additions, however, rushing download/installation processes (e.g. ignoring terms, using presets, skipping steps and sections, etc.) increases the risk of unintentionally allowing unwanted content to infiltrate the system.
 Intrusive advertisements also proliferate these applications.
-Once clicked on, they can execute scripts to download/install PUAs without use consent.
+Once clicked, they can execute scripts to download/install PUAs without users' consent.

-It is highly recommended to always research products to verify their legitimacy, prior to download/installation and/or purchase.
-All downloads should only be done from official and verified sources.
-Untrustworthy download channels like: P2P sharing networks (BitTorrent, Gnutella, eMule, etc.), free file hosting websites and other third party downloaders - can offer deceptive and/or bundled content.
-Download and installation processes should be treated with caution; therefore, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features and so on.
-Intrusive adverts typically look ordinary and harmless, however they redirect to unreliable and questionable sites (e.g. gambling, adult-dating, pornography and others).
-In case of encounters with this kind of ads/redirects, users should inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+You are strongly advised to research all products to verify their legitimacy, prior to download/installation or purchase.
+All downloads should be performed through official and verified sources.
+Untrustworthy download channels such as P2P sharing networks (BitTorrent, Gnutella, eMule, etc.), free file hosting websites and other third party downloaders can offer deceptive or bundled content.
+Treat download and installation processes with caution.
+Read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features and so on.
+Intrusive ads typically seem normal and harmless, however, they often redirect to rogue websites (e.g. gambling, adult-dating, pornography and others).
+If you encounter these ads/redirects, inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of Max Uninstaller application (GIF):